 "coordinate all agents involved in the citizen science process, setting the basis for this new open science paradigm.
 The project will promote the usage of science infrastructures composed of dedicated and external resources, including professional and amateur scientists.
-Socientize will set-up a network where infrastructure providers and researchers will recruit volunteers from a general public to perform science at home."16
+Socientize will set-up a network where infrastructure providers and researchers will recruit volunteers from a general public to perform science at home."13

-The project published a Green Paper in 2013 aimed as a consultation document to encourage interested parties to submit their experiences on citizen engagement.17 Based on the results, a White Paper on citizen science was published in September 2014.
+The project published a Green Paper in 2013 aimed as a consultation document to encourage interested parties to submit their experiences in citizen engagement14.
+Based on the results, a White Paper on citizen science was published in September 2014.

-The Socientize project has in these documents identified a number of drivers and barriers for citizen science, some of them with bearing on the use of e-Infrastructure.
+The Socientize project has identified in these documents a number of drivers and barriers for citizen science, some of them with bearing on the use of e-Infrastructure.

 One main driver is that the use of e-Infrastructures enables citizen science by providing storage and accessibility, but also computing power managing the data.
-Especially if citizen-based resources like networks of desktop computers, mobile phones and other private devices shall be used in a project.
+Especially if citizen-based resources like networks of desktop computers, mobile phones and other private devices are to be used in a project.

-Examples of barriers are access to and interoperability of the citizen science data sets that need - generally speaking - to be improved.
+Examples of barriers are access and interoperability of the citizen science data sets need - generally speaking - to be improved.
 When data sets based on citizen science data have been created by scientists for their own needs, these data are sometimes difficult to use for other groups, like citizens or researchers.
-However, opening up for wider use of data sets, arises the question of ownership and IPR issues.
+However, opening up for wider use of data sets, immediately raises the question of ownership and IPR issues.
 Scientists who work in citizen science projects will sometimes not share and provide access to the collected data.
-The reasons behind this differ, and it can be a problem if too few projects have a policy about the ownership of the results (see section 3.3.1).
+The reasons behind differ, and it can be a serious hindrance if too few projects have a clear policy about the ownership of the results.

-Citizen Cyberlab18 is an EU ICT project funded under the EC FP7 Programme, belonging to the Citizen Cyberscience Centre19, with its central focus of research on creativity and learning in online citizen science.
-Beyond helping scientists execute laborious tasks, the projects of the Citizen Cyberscience Centre enable citizens to learn about science and take part in the more creative aspects of research.
-Little is known about the learning and creativity processes stimulated by such projects, even though millions of volunteers participate.
-Even less is known about how to optimise those processes.
-To explore these aspects of citizen science, Citizen Cyberlab is evaluating existing on-line collaborative environments and software tools to assess their role in
+Citizen Cyberlab15 is an EU ICT project funded under the EC FP7 Programme, belonging to the Citizen Cyberscience Centre16, with its central focus of research on creativity and learning in on-line citizen science.
+Beyond helping scientists execute laborious tasks, the projects of the Citizen Cyberscience